22 High-ROI Team Building Tools and Games from Japanese Corporate Culture

 ⇒Download our comprehensive guide.

-Just One: A collaborative word association game that rewards creative thinking.
+A collaborative word association game that rewards creative thinking.
 Players provide one-word hints to help a teammate guess a secret word.
-If two players provide the same hint, those hints are discarded, forcing the team to think outside the box to ensure their colleague has enough information to succeed.
+If two players provide the same hint, those hints are discarded, forging the team to think outside the box to ensure their colleague has enough information to succeed.

 These games emphasize logic, risk assessment, and the ability to understand different perspectives under pressure.